Activated zero-error classical communication over quantum channels assisted with quantum no-signalling correlations: Abstract

 \section{Abstract}

-Recently the one-shot quantum no-signalling assisted zero-error classical capacity of a quantum channel has been formulated as a semidefinite programming (SDP) depending only on the Choi-Kraus operator space of the channel.
-In this paper, we study the \textit{activated quantum no-signalling assisted zero-error classical capacity} by first allowing the assistance from some noiseless forward communication channel and later paying back the cost of the helper.
-We show that the one-shot activated capacity can also be formulated as a SDP and derive a number of striking properties of this number.
-In particular, this number is additive under direct sum, and is always greater than or equal to the super-dense coding bound.
-An a remarkable consequence, we find that one bit noiseless classical communication is able to fully activate any cq-channel to achieve its asymptotic capacity, or the semidefinite fractional packing number.
-We also discuss the condition under which a noisy channel can activate an activatable channel.
-Interestingly, a channel is able to activate itself if its one-shot capacity is greater than or equal to the Golden Ratio---$({1+\sqrt5})/{2}$.
-We also show that the asymptotic activated capacity is still equal to the usual no-signalling assisted capacity.
-Finally, we show that general the asymptotic no-signalling assisted zero-error capacity does not equal to the semidefinite (fractional) packing number by an explicit construction.
+We study the \textit{activated quantum no-signalling-assisted zero-error classical capacity} by first allowing the assistance from some noiseless forward communication channel and later paying back the cost of the helper.
+This activated communication model considers the additional forward noiseless channel as a catalyst for communication.
+First, we show that the one-shot activated capacity can be formulated as a semidefinite program and we derive a number of striking properties of this capacity.
+We further present a sufficient condition under which a noisy channel can be activated.
+Second, we find that one-bit noiseless classical communication is able to fully activate any classical-quantum channel to achieve its asymptotic capacity, or the semidefinite (or fractional) packing number.
+Third, we prove that the asymptotic activated capacity cannot exceed the original asymptotic capacity of any quantum channel.
+We also show that the asymptotic no-signalling-assisted zero-error capacity does not equal to the semidefinite packing number for quantum channels, which differs from the case of classical-quantum channels.